symblai/symbl-docs/docs/tutorials/trackers/consuming-trackers.md

 In Request Body | Async Audio URL API, Async Video URL API, Async Text API.
 :::

-On successful processing by the above mentioned API, you will get the `conversationId` and the `jobId` as shown below:
+On successful processing of the job, you will get the `conversationId` and the `jobId` as shown below:

 #### Response
 ```json